KumarLabJax/JABS-behavior-classifier/README.md

 #### Enabling XGBoost Classifier

-Using the XGBoost Classifier has a dependency on the OpenMP library.
+The XGBoost Classifier has a dependency on the OpenMP library.
 This does not ship with MacOS.
 XGBoost should work "out of the box" on other platforms.
 On MacOS, you can install libomp with Homebrew (preferred) with the following command `brew install libomp`.
 You can also install libomp from source if you